 Yes, if tempeh isn't your thing, canned chickpeas are also perfect in this salad!
 To make vegan tuna salad with chickpeas, rinse and drain 1 (14-ounce) can of chickpeas, mash them until they look like tuna, and keep everything else in the recipe the same.

 - Vegan Big Mac with Lentil Burgers and Special Sauce

 - 4 ounces 5-grain tempeh crumbled

 - 2 scallions green and white parts, thinly sliced

 - 2 tablespoons minced fresh parsley

-- Refrigerate until serving.
-Enjoy this salad any way you’d eat tuna salad: in a sandwich, in a melt with cheese, on top of salad greens, tossed with cooked pasta, or as a spread for crackers.
+- Serving Suggestions: Eat vegan tuna salad any way you’d eat regular tuna salad – as a sandwich, as a melt with cheese, on top of salad greens, tossed with cooked pasta, or as a spread for crackers.

 - 5-Grain Tempeh: If you can't find 5-grain, you can use any type of tempeh you like.
 If it doesn't crumble well, chop it up and pulse it a few times in a food processor